 In keto, for example, you’ll see HFLC, SAD, AS, or PCOS… and you’re probably thinking what the heck is that??

-Well, stop stressing – here is a simple guide to follow and know the most popular acronyms and terms you’ll find while following a Keto Diet.
+Well, stop stressing – here is a simple keto for dummies guide to follow and know the most popular acronyms and terms you’ll find while following a Keto Diet.

 BACK TO TOP^

 BF% – Body Fat Percentage

 CKD – Cyclical Keto Diet (great for those who do high intensity workouts)

 GI – Glycemic Index